Minor arm injuries are common. Symptoms often develop from everyday

 Your child may injure his or her arm during sports or play or

 from accidental falls.
-Chances of having an injury are higher in contact sports,
+The chance of having an injury is higher in contact sports (such as wrestling, football, or soccer) and in high-speed sports (such as biking,

 hands, and fingers are injured most often.
 An injury to the end of a long